The Millionaire Next Door Summary – 7 Factors

 It states, “Twenty years ago we began studying how people become wealthy.
 Initially, we did it just as you imagine, by surveying people in so-called upscale neighborhoods across the country.
 In time, we discovered something odd.
 Many people who live in expensive homes and drive luxury cars do not actually have much wealth.
 Then, we discovered something even odder: Many people who have a great deal of wealth do not even live in upscale neighborhoods.”

-Back in dental school, I also initially agreed with the authors that wealthy people must drive luxury cars and live in big, expensive homes.
+Back in dental school, I also initially agreed with the authors that rich people must drive expensive cars and live in luxurious homes.
 Now that I’ve been practicing for several years, I realize from being around high-income people, that this is certainly NOT the case.

 Most people have it all wrong about wealth in America.
 Wealth does NOT equal income.
 I thought it did.
 Being a doctor equaled being wealthy, at least that’s what I thought.
 Boy was I wrong!

 Many of my doctor colleagues make good incomes but spend it all.
 So in essence, they’re failing to accumulate wealth.
 In the book we learn that wealth is what you accumulate, NOT what you spend.

 That’s why so many high income professionals have little to show for it.

 The book’s authors discovered seven common denominators among those that they interviewed who successfully built wealth.

 2. They allocate their time, energy, and money efficiently, in ways conducive to building wealth.